DevshreeBotwe/nyc-traffic-volume-etl/README.md

 This project is a one-script pipeline for NYC traffic counts.
-It:

-Downloads data from NYC Open Data’s API.

-Cleans it (clear column names, correct types, make a timestamp).

-Saves both raw and clean CSVs and a SQLite database.

-Analyzes it to find the Top 10 busiest road segments.

-Exports results as CSVs and charts in the output/ folder.
+It downloads data from NYC Open Data’s API, cleans it (clear names, correct types, timestamp), and saves both raw and clean CSVs plus a SQLite database.
+It then analyzes the data to find the top 10 busiest road segments and monthly totals by borough, exporting results to the output folder.